 One of the worst things about flying is waiting in a miles-long security line.
 Perhaps you have seen other ordinary travelers going through a separate line with no wait and wondering how you can get in on the secret.
 In recent years, the TSA has instituted a program called TSA Precheck & Global Entry that allow select passengers to skip the long security lines at check-in for domestic flights and returning to the United States from international destinations.

 In addition to skipping the long security lines, there are additional perks to having this special status.
 You can go through an old-fashioned metal detector and do not need to take off your shoes, among other perks.
+Plus, several of the best travel credit cards come with a credit for TSA Precheck & Global Entry.

 All the airlines that accept TSA Precheck